royokite/study-ghost/README.md

 ## Project Description

-This project aims to fulfill requirements for the Moringa School phase 1 project.

 The project is a single web page that presents users with a variety of foreign animated films.
 These have been rendered from a publicly available API `https://ghibliapi.herokuapp.com/films`